Amritha902/market-credibility-pro/README.md

 # Run the Streamlit app
 streamlit run infocrux_app/app.py
-Open the URL shown in your terminal (usually http://localhost:8501).
-'''

 ## 🧭 How to Demo (5–7 min flow)
 📥 Fetch & Ingest (BSE): Set the number of announcements to fetch, then click "Accept & Score."